Skip Navigation

 Annotation: This manual documents how the Dental Quality Alliance develops performance measures for oral health care.
 Topics include the roles of the research and development advisory committee and chair, conflict-of-interest procedures, confidentiality, and copyright.
 The report describes the measure-development process and discusses measure identification, development, evaluation, dissemination, maintenance, and updates.

-Keywords: Dental care, Disease management, Disease prevention, Group processes, Health care utilization, Information dissemination, Measures, Oral health, Outcome and process assessment, Preventive health services, Program development, Program evaluation, Quality assurance
+Keywords: Disease management, Disease prevention, Group processes, Health care utilization, Information dissemination, Measures, Oral health, Oral health care, Outcome and process assessment, Preventive health services, Program development, Program evaluation, Quality assurance

 Public Health Informatics Institute.
 2015.
 Toolkit for planning an EHR-based surveillance program.
 Decatur, GA: Public Health Informatics Institute, multiple items.